raylutz/daffodil/README.md

 When adopting a file that may have a keyfield, it will be best to follow the following steps:
 1. Set keyfield='' to turn off the key indexing functionality.
-2. check that the proposed keyfield column has only unique values
+2. Read in the data, and it will not be limited by the keyfield definition.
+3. Use method .set_keyfield(keyfield) to set the keyfield and build the lookup dictionary.
+4. Check that they are all unique by comparing the number of keys vs. the number of records.
-3. remove, delete, or otherwise deal with records with duplicate keys so the keys are unique.
+5. remove, delete, or otherwise deal with records with duplicate keys so the keys are unique.
-4. Use method .set_keyfield(keyfield) to set the keyfield and build the lookup dictionary.

 Only one keyfield is supported.